alphagov/accessible-autocomplete/README.md

 The input field will be rendered with a `required` attribute, see [W3C `required` attribute definition](https://www.w3.org/TR/html5/forms.html#the-required-attribute).

+#### `showAllValues` (default: `false`)

+Type: `Boolean`

+If this is set to `true`, all values are shown when the user clicks the input.
+This is similar to a default dropdown, so the autocomplete is rendered with a dropdown arrow to convey this behaviour.

 #### `showNoResultsFound` (default: `true`)

 Type: `Boolean`